 Can I Grow Potatoes?

-Potatoe Plant History
+Potato Plant History

-Potatoe Plant Harvesting Tips
+Potato Plant Harvesting Tips

 Harvest mature potatoes after the tops die back and before the first frost.
 Dig carefully to avoid damaging the tubers.
 After harvesting store them in a dark, dry place for a week at 65-70 degrees F. Then store them at 35-40 degrees at fairly high humidity.

-Potatoe Recipes & Storage
+Potato Recipes & Storage

 See all our potatoes